iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE/README.md

 [https://youtu.be/Nhg4BjgkWGQ](https://youtu.be/Nhg4BjgkWGQ)

-# For convinent testing it may be helpful to acquire a long MPI/CSI camera cable, and swap out the short default one that ships with jetson nano kit.
+# For convenent testing it may be helpful to acquire a long MPI/CSI camera cable, and swap out the short default one that ships with jetson nano kit.

 You can buy the cable here: https://www.ebay.com/itm/116151757885